nmattia/nmattia.com/src/content/blog/kitty-graphics-micropython/index.md

     fbuf.ellipse(width//2, height//2, r, r, 1)
 ```

-This code assumes `fbuf` is a `FrameBuffer` from MicroPython’s `framebuf` module which presents an abstraction that many display drivers build on: a memory buffer for storing pixel data, plus a few drawing primitives like `line`, `rect`, and `ellipse`.
-Your code draws into this buffer, and the driver reads the data and decides how to render it — in general to I2C hardware.
+This code assumes `fbuf` is a `FrameBuffer` from MicroPython’s [`framebuf`](https://docs.micropython.org/en/latest/library/framebuf.html) module which presents an abstraction that many display drivers build on: a memory buffer for storing pixel data, plus a few drawing primitives like `line`, `rect`, and `ellipse`.
+Your code draws into this buffer, and the driver reads the data and decides how to render it — like I2C or SPI hardware.

 But why leave the terminal!
-We can use the [termbuf](https://github.com/nmattia/termbuf) driver that reads the buffer and prints it out to stdout following the Terminal Graphics Protocol:
+We can use the [`termbuf`](https://github.com/nmattia/termbuf) driver that reads the buffer and prints it out to stdout following the Terminal Graphics Protocol:

 ```python
 from my_drawings import draw_saturn